VERSION

 The Most Important Words

 List of Words' vocabulary is based on word frequencies and examples extracted from large collections (corpora) of text and transcribed conversation.
-It contains the most important words on three different levels: 250, 900 and 3000 words.
+It contains the 900 most important words.

 Semantic Grouping